 By 2015, advances in data aggregation and machine learning opened the door to unifying online and offline advertising and conversions.
 This gave marketers a cross-channel view of their spending to improve media synergy and overall efficiency.
 In 2018, the unified approach was further enhanced when attribution models incorporated propensity.
 As a result, marketers finally could disentangle targeting and efficacy to understand the incremental effects of media without bias.

 Marketing measurement methods (MMMs) have changed significantly over the past 40 years, but the principles and objectives remain the same.
 Marketers want to reach the right customers at the right time with the right media to eventually make a sale.
 While this might feel like an oversimplification, it ultimately drives progress.
-In the 1980s and 1990s, MMMs shaped the industry.
+In the 1980s and 1990s, marketing mix modeling shaped the industry.
 In the 2000s, digital advertising and MTA challenged conventional wisdom and forced measurement to evolve.

 This begs the question: Why is advertising so difficult today if we have such advanced measurement tools?
 Before online tracking, measurement was difficult because consumer data was scarce and expensive to collect.
 Data has become ubiquitous, and the challenge is knowing what to do with it.
 From display ads and search to Facebook, Instagram, YouTube, and over-the-top media services, the volume and complexity of channels are expanding rapidly.
-Without advanced machine learning and AI, marketers will never be able to keep pace with technology.
+Without advanced machine learning models and AI, marketers will never be able to keep pace with technology.

-At Conversion Logic, we’re focused on building a next-generation platform that can quickly integrate new data, channels, and methods.
+At Conversion Logic, we’re focused on building a next-generation marketing intelligence platform that can quickly integrate new data, channels, and methods.
 Currently, we’re identifying natural biases in the data to account for propensity and measure the incremental effects of advertising.
 That is, we account for activity bias (active online users are more likely to see ads, visit sites, etc.), targeting bias (active users are more likely to be targeted), and self-selection bias (users who decide to search/click themselves).
 We believe these methods address key obstacles with current MTA approaches and lay the foundation for the next wave of available methods.

-We have also partnered with Inscape and LiveRamp to integrate TV tracking and an identity solution that bridges offline and online data.
-Using automated content recognition, Inscape can track when an ad actually is viewed for more than 10 million opted-in TVs rather than monitoring spot-level data.
+We have also partnered with Inscape and LiveRamp to integrate TV attribution and an identity solution that bridges offline and online data.
+Using automated content recognition, Inscape can track when an ad actually is viewed for more than 11 million opted-in TVs rather than monitoring spot-level data.
 LiveRamp matches PII data with anonymous identities such as cookies and device IDs to provide access to information from over 170 million consumers, covering 95% of adults with greater than 95% accuracy when a match occurs.
 This level of resolution in consumer data is the future of marketing measurement.
 More complete information about individual ad exposure and purchase decisions paired with the power of machine learning will significantly enhance measurement accuracy and the quality of insights.

-Ultimately, we believe attribution is going to inch closer and closer to truly measuring the incremental effect of advertising on consumers.
+Ultimately, we believe marketing attribution is going to inch closer and closer to truly measuring the incremental effect of advertising on consumers.
 While it’s impossible to run completely controlled experiments on every campaign, channel, and time period, we can use big data and machine learning to produce more accurate measures of propensity and incrementality than ever before.
 In the end, marketers want to know what works and what doesn’t so they can drive the ROI of media consistently over time.
 Through relentless innovation today, measurement experts are aggregating data and developing models that will drive accuracy and insights tomorrow.